Click on the following link for previous layout and posts: https://helpfulinspirationalblog.wordpress.com/

 Today’s scripture reading:

-To read other stories in The Upper Room, click on the following link: http://devotional.upperroom.org/
+To read the rest of the story in The Upper Room, click on the following link: http://devotional.upperroom.org/